Anthony B. Evnin, PhD

 Russell Steenberg

-Russell Steenberg is the Chairman of BlackRock Private Equity Partners (PEP) within BlackRock Alternatives (BA).
-He is a member of BA’s Executive Committee.
-He is also a member of BlackRock’s Global Operating Committee, BlackRock’s Alternative Solutions Investment Committee, and BlackRock Investment Council.
-Steenberg’s service with the firm dates back to 1999, including his years with Merrill Lynch Investment Managers, which merged with BlackRock in 2006.
-Prior to joining BlackRock, he was a co-founder and Managing Director of Fenway Partners, a middle-market buyout group.
+Russell Steenberg was Managing Director and Chairman of BlackRock Private Equity Partners (PEP), within BlackRock Equity Private Markets (EPM) in 2023 and previously Global Co-Head of BlackRock Private Equity Partners from 1999 – 2022.
+Steenberg was a member of BlackRock’s Global Operating Committee, EPM Executive Committee, BlackRock’s Alternative Solutions Investment Committee and BlackRock Investment Council.
+Steenberg founded PEP in 1999 when he joined Merrill Lynch Investment Managers (MLIM), which merged with BlackRock in 2006.
+Steenberg has over 40 years of private equity investment experience.
+Prior to joining MLIM, Steenberg was a Co-Founder and a Managing Director of Fenway Partners, a middle-market buyout group.
+From 1983 until joining Fenway in 1995, Steenberg was employed by AT&T Investment Management Corporation (“ATTIMCO”), where he was co-head of the AT&T Pension Fund’s private equity investment portfolio.
 Steenberg has and currently serves on many private equity fund advisory boards.
-In addition, he serves on the Board of Directors for the Foundation for the National Institutes of Health (FNIH).
-He received his MBA from the Amos Tuck School of Business at Dartmouth College, an MPA from American University, and a BA from St. Lawrence University.
-Steenberg has been a member of the Board of Directors of the Lasker Foundation since 2010.
+In addition, he serves on the Board of the Foundation for the National Institutes of Health (FNIH) and the Board of Directors of the Lasker Foundation and a member of the Lasker Investment Committee.
+Steenberg earned a BA from St. Lawrence University, an MBA from the Amos Tuck School of Business at Dartmouth College and an MPA from American University.
+He has been a member of the Board of Directors of the Lasker Foundation since 2010.

 Elias A. Zerhouni, MD